ribble24/smalipatcher/README.md

 The functionality should basically be the same as SmaliPatcher 6.9\

 ## Download
-You can download the latest CI builds for [Windows](https://gitlab.com/JFronny/smalipatcher/-/jobs/artifacts/master/download?job=windows) and [Linux](https://gitlab.com/JFronny/smalipatcher/-/jobs/artifacts/master/download?job=linux) or build it yourself (see [here](https://gitlab.com/JFronny/smalipatcher/-/blob/master/.gitlab-ci.yml))
+You can download the latest CI builds for [Windows](https://gitlab.com/JFronny/smalipatcher/-/jobs/artifacts/master/download?job=windows) and [Linux](https://gitlab.com/JFronny/smalipatcher/-/jobs/artifacts/master/download?job=linux) or build it yourself (see [here](https://gitlab.com/JFronny/smalipatcher/-/blob/master/.gitlab-ci.yml))\
+(Also: yes, the linux zip contains .dll files.
+This is the extension for .NET Core)